craigtracey/omnibus-openstack/README.md

 omnibus-openstack
 =================
-A tool for building full-stack packages for OpenStack.
+A tool for building full-stack custom packages for [OpenStack](http://openstack.org).
+It leverages the [omnibus](https://github.com/opscode/omnibus-ruby) framework by [Chef](http://getchef.com).

+This repo provides the omnibus-openstack executable only.
+If you want to make use of this tool for creating your own bespoke OpenStack packages, please reference [omnibus-openstack-build](https://github.com/craigtracey/omnibus-openstack-build).

 License and Author
 ==================